thedirtycolumbia/OpenStackLive2015/Ceph.md

 Object storage daemons serve objects, perform replication (you must run one per disk with a minimum of three).

+By default, if any object storage daemon hits 95% disk usage it hits a hard stop.

 Each object belongs to a placement group that will be replicated a configurable number of times.

 With erasure codes you can lower the amount of disk needed to replicate data.